FREQUENTLY ASKED QUESTIONS ABOUT DIVORCE AND DECREEES OF NULLITY

 What is the cost for a Declaration of Nullity?

-In the Diocese of Saginaw, the cost of processing a case is paid for from funds collected during the annual Catholic Services Appeal (CSA).
-All members of the diocese are encouraged to support the work of the Church by contributing to the CSA.
-No one is denied or discriminated against who is unable to make a contribution to CSA.
+In the Diocese of Saginaw, the cost of processing a case is paid for from funds collected during the annual Christ's Mission Appeal.
+All members of the diocese are encouraged to support the work of the Church by contributing to the appeal.
+No one is denied or discriminated against who is unable to make a contribution.

 What if I should need more help?